How does Alabama state income tax and unemployment insurance work in 2026?

 Don’t under-withhold by analogy to the old rule.
 The overtime line on the payslip is taxable to Alabama at the normal marginal rate, and employees recover the deduction when they file Form 40 the following spring.
 Source: Alabama Department of Revenue, Overtime Pay Exemption (Amended), accessed 20 May 2026.

 Alabama follows the federal FLSA definition: non-exempt employees earn 1.5 times regular rate for hours over 40 in a workweek.
 Alabama doesn’t add a state-level overtime premium or daily-overtime rule.
+See Alabama wage, overtime and meal-break law for how the FLSA interacts with state pay rules.
 The state overtime deduction key is the FLSA-calculated overtime portion, not a workweek-by-workweek pay-rate uplift.

 A handful of Alabama cities run their own employer-withheld occupational tax on top of state and federal.
 The biggest is Birmingham at 1 percent of gross wages for work performed inside city limits.
 Other cities (Bessemer, Gadsden, Auburn, Opelika, and Macon County among them) levy rates in the 0.5 to 2 percent range.